 - Act - perform actions on accessed folders and files, getting it done

-For the action processes, two toolbars are displayed at all times in a dual lister:
+For the action processes, three toolbars are displayed at all times in a dual lister:

--Menu JEG is displayed horizontally at the top which is the source or primary toolbar for many of the features of Opus.
+-Menu Icons JEG is displayed horizontally at the top which is the source or primary toolbar for many of the features of Opus. -Menu JEG, -Menu 1 JEG and -Menu 2 JEG splits up the menu into one wide or two rows

 -Operations JEG is displayed vertically between dual listers.
 It is designed to be user-centered.
 As such, it is tuned to my workflow and might not be of use to many other users.
 You can create your own from the source toolbar buttons based on your workflow.
 A screen shot is included of my standard and alternate listers.